 13 Minimalist Habits For A Calmer Home And Life

-Nov 08, 2023Today, I want to share with you 13 simple minimalist habits that will help you have a more minimal home and life.
-You may have heard it said before that 40 to 90 percent of what we do — the beliefs that we have, the actions that we take, the decisions that we make — all boil down to habits.
+Today, I want to share with you 13 simple minimalist habits that will help you have a more minimal home and life.
+You may have heard it said before that 40 to 90 percent of what we do—our beliefs, actions, and decisions—all boil down to habits.

 1. Heat Mapping

-Out of all the minimalist habits, my first and favorite is when it comes to keeping your home clutter-free is heat mapping.
+Out of all the minimalist habits, my first and favorite when it comes to keeping your home clutter-free is heat mapping.
 It’s essentially an awareness technique that allows you to see the items that you’re using versus the ones that you’re not.

 It’s really simple to do.
 You can do it in pretty much any area of your home.
 The way that you would do it with products, for example, is: